ApolloAuto/apollo/docs/technical_documents/parking_scenario.md

    1. We run an on lane planning algorithms to approach pull over target position.

    2. At first, we check path points data to see whether the s, l and theta error between ADC and the target path point within the threshold.
+      1. If so, the pull over status is set to PARK_COMPLETE.

+      2. Otherwise we add a stop fence for adc to pause at a better position.

+      3. However, if we can't find a suitable new stop fence, approach stage is finished and we switch to retry appoach parking stage.
      ```cpp
           PullOverStatus CheckADCPullOverPathPoint(
                const ReferenceLineInfo& reference_line_info,